kindelia/Kindelia/WHITEPAPER.md

 in order to make that possible in a future, we reserve a bit for this flag.

-Note also that, while the serialization of a name allows for an arbitrary number of letters, HVM constructors and functions reserve 60 bits for the name, which means the maximum constructor name is 10 letters long, and that it is impossible to call a function with a name larger than 10 letters directly.
-Functions with 11-20 letters are deployable, but they can only be called with `IO.call`, which receives a 120-bit number.
+Note also that, while the serialization of a name allows for an arbitrary number of letters, HVM pointers can only address function and constructor names of up to 72 bits, which means the maximum addressable name is 12 letters long.

 ### Term